 Statement Regarding Novel Coronavirus

-At this time, there is no plan to cancel or postpone any scheduled AACR meetings.
-The AACR is tracking all travel restrictions issued by the U.S. Government, as well as information and guidance from the U.S. Centers for Disease Control and Prevention (CDC) and the World Health Organization (WHO).
+It is our current plan to continue with all other upcoming AACR meetings, as scheduled.
+We continue to track all travel restrictions issued by the U.S. Government, as well as information and guidance from the U.S. Centers for Disease Control and Prevention (CDC) and the World Health Organization (WHO).
 We will provide further updates as events warrant.
-Colleagues who have questions can contact the AACR by email at email@example.com or by phone at 215-440-9300 (international callers dial +1-215-440-9300).
+Colleagues who have questions can contact the AACR by email at [email protected] or by phone at 215-440-9300 (international callers dial +1-215-440-9300).

 The AACR organizes a variety of outstanding conferences, meetings, and workshops each year to advance our understanding of cancer and to facilitate the exchange of the most cutting-edge research in the field.
 The AACR Annual Meeting highlights the best cancer science and medicine from institutions all over the world.
 Attendees are invited to stretch their boundaries, form collaborations, attend sessions outside their areas of expertise, and learn how to apply exciting new concepts, tools, and techniques to their own research.